 "Documenting this is perhaps even more important than documenting war"

 - Jean Gaumy

 “Documenting this is perhaps even more important than documenting war,” according to Gaumy.
 “What happens is irreversible on the scale of human time.
 This insidiously affects, sometimes without any possible return, our matrix, our space of blossoming, the future of human beings existence as a species on Earth,” says the photographer, who was inspired by Frank Stuart’s book Tierpa la vagabonde (1955), the story of a seal through scientific observations in the 1950, and Robert Flaherty’s film Nanook l’esquimeau as a child.
 Later on, Gaumy was inspired by reading about the discoveries of the poles as well as the documentary work and humanist approach of filmmakers such as Frenchman Jean Rouch and Canadian Pierre Perrault.

-Gaumy has accompanied scientists studying climate change and global warming in the Arctic on various research missions since 2008, most recently with the Bebest project.
+Gaumy has accompanied scientists studying climate change and global warming in the Arctic on various research missions since 2008, including with the Bebest project.
 Embedded on the scientific sailing ship Le Vagabond, as well as in several BB Polar international expeditions, the photographer was granted exceptional access to remote parts of the Arctic.
 Parallel to this documentary work, Jean Gaumy also pursued his long-term personal work on landscapes and territories.
 The resulting work-in-progress is an intimate and contemplative vision of the Arctic, depicting desolate white snow, desert-like landscapes and powerful sweeping ocean waves petrified as grand ice sculptures by the sub-zero temperatures.

 "photographing the Arctic is as much an exercise in exploring his own perception as it is studying the landscape itself"